HamzaEzzRa/Super-Mario-Java-2D-Game/README.md

 Originally forked from [Super-Mario-Java-2D-Game](https://github.com/mtala3t/Super-Mario-Java-2D-Game).

+The project has been fully migrated to Maven.

 We're implementing a better gameplay and user experience as part of our Agile development school project.

 ### Planned features